KwenaMashamaite/PacMan/README.md

 cmake --build .
 ```

-After the build process completes, you will find the game executable in `PacMan/bin`
-folder
+The executable can be found in the `bin` folder

 ## Platform